 Grace Barrand is a cultural materials conservator working at the Art Gallery of New South Wales.
 The aim of her Fellowship is to research the United Kingdom Trailblazer Apprenticeship program, which offers a new education pathway for conservation students that forefronts workplace learning and industry engagement.
-By meeting with key members of the initiative, Grace will delve deeper into the motivations, structure and outcomes of the apprenticeship program with a view to piloting something similar in Australia.
-It is hoped that such a program could address a range of known skills shortages in the sector, and increase diversity in the profession.
+By meeting with key members of the initiative, Grace will delve deeper into the motivations, structure, and outcomes of the apprenticeship program with a view to piloting something similar in Australia.
+It is hoped that such a program could address a range of known skills shortages in the sector and increase diversity in the profession.

-Through research at leading institutions working with innovative digital technologies, I want to better understand how these technologies impact on visitor experience, how they can improve accessibility, and how they can make museums ultimately more engaging and collaborative places for communities.
+The introduction of digital technologies into museum practice has vastly changed the way that museums and galleries can engage with their audiences.
+This Fellowship seeks to understand the changing impacts of these digital interventions.
+Through research at leading institutions working with innovative digital technologies, Natalie Carfora wants to better understand how these technologies impact on visitor experience, how they can improve accessibility, and how they can make museums ultimately more engaging and collaborative places for communities.

 Amelia O’Donnell is an emerging conservator currently working at the State Library of Queensland.
 A conservator often works in galleries, libraries, archives, and museums where they are responsible for the care of cultural heritage collections.
 Public outreach activities that support access to and engagement with culture are key to the survival of this sector.
 Amelia’s research aims to identify the conceptual approaches and practical skills emerging conservators need to support these activities.
 She seeks to implement change in early career training so conservators in Australia can be part of a more inclusive future.

 Isabella McRae is an Adelaide-based leatherworker and designer.
-The aim of her fellowship is to promote and expand leatherwork and craftsmanship in Australia.
-The fellowship will provide an opportunity to travel to Florence and Milan, to learn new design skills and tanning techniques, visit tanneries, network with industry experts and expand knowledge of hand making.
+The aim of her Fellowship is to promote and expand leatherwork and craftsmanship in Australia.
+The Fellowship will provide an opportunity to travel to Florence and Milan, to learn new design skills and tanning techniques, visit tanneries, network with industry experts and expand knowledge of hand making.
 Upon return, these skills will be used to start courses and workshops for other emerging designers ensuring that the traditional craft lives on in modern Australia.

 “For decades, Australians have captured and shared their unique stories using audiovisual (AV) formats such as motion picture film, videotape, audiotape and discs.
 But time is running out to save this precious content from format obsolescence and rapid deterioration of carriers.
 Having worked with AV collections, I am inspired by the urgency of preserving Australia’s rich AV cultural heritage and making it accessible to current and future generations.
 As a collection manager and next-generation AV archivist, it is my passion to achieve this through conservation, collection and content management and digitisation.
 My Fellowship will focus on developing skills and knowledge of the latest standards and best practice in AV archiving.
 In return, I endeavour to encourage and support archivists on their quest to preserve collections before it is too late.”

 The purpose is to explore international best practices in SEL for VET programs in Australia.
 This will provide opportunities to compare different educational systems.
-This fellowship also seeks to improve teaching delivery in VET programs.
+This Fellowship also seeks to improve teaching delivery in VET programs.
 It will provide alternative ways to engage students more in the apprenticeship experience.
-The Fellowship will present me with opportunities to attend workshops, do field trips, conduct interviews, and meet educators.
+The Fellowship will present Joe with opportunities to attend workshops, do field trips, conduct interviews, and meet educators.
 Upon returning, students and teachers in VET programs will be the recipients of this new knowledge.
 Introducing the SEL approach in VET programs will enhance students learning and provide professional development for teachers.
 It will also inform stakeholders of future strategies to stem the attrition rate of apprentices.

 The aim of his Fellowship is to determine how vocational education and training providers can form purposeful partnerships with the industry to engage, problem solve and devise assessment tools that are meaningful, engaging, current, appropriate and relevant for learners, while also aligning to the practical needs of the workplace.
 As part of his research, Rajesh plans to meet and engage with organisations and experts in Europe, who have successfully undertaken collaborative projects to enhance the student learning and assessment process.